-The CJA membership committee will put forth recommendations to the CJA Executive Director and Steering Committee for review and approval on a quarterly basis and full membership will be informed of new members on leadership calls.
+The CJA membership committee will put forth recommendations to the CJA Co-Executive Directors and Board for review and approval on a quarterly basis and full membership will be informed of new members on leadership calls.
 New members will be fully ratified into CJA at our National Convenings.
 The Membership Committee will balance membership applications to ensure a sufficient majority of grassroots organizations in the membership of CJA.

 The full membership body consists of all organizational members.
 CJA’s membership set the overall strategic direction for the Alliance.

-The Steering Committee provides leadership to CJA and assures that the Alliance stays on strategic course towards climate justice.
+The CJA Board provides leadership to CJA and assures that the Alliance stays on strategic course towards climate justice.

 CJA staff implements the day to day operations of the Alliance towards our strategic objectives.